1. First Steps

 Between waypoints the map shows the leg distances in nautical miles; total distance and ETA (based on your cruising speed) run along below.
 The route's start and end points are automatically adopted as departure and destination port in trip planning.

 Export the finished route as GPX or KML – for plotters, iSailor, Google Earth and other navigation apps.
+The other way round, the GPX import brings routes from other apps into the library; very long routes are automatically thinned to a manageable number of waypoints.

 6. Weather & Tides